jugshaurya/showcase/mdx-blogs/dp.md

 - Wines Problem ✔
 - Catalan Number ✔
-- Ways to make change of money using coins array 🌟 ✔
+- Ways to make Coin change of money using coins array 🌟 ✔
-  - Min Coin Change ✔ is a different problem as: In this question we need to find the number of ways to make change, out of which which one is the minimum was the min coin change problem.
+  - Min Coin Change ✔ is a different problem as: there here we required to find the number of ways to make change, out of which one is the minimum answer and that was the min coin change problem.